tywong/cuhk-csci4140/JSONP-CORS-lab/task-0/README.md

 # Task 0 - Project Setup

 In this lab, we will be writing Heroku application in Node.JS and Express.JS.
+Such a project is to provide a server space in order to implement the following flow:

 1. Install the **express-generator**: `npm install -g express-generator`